-The arpeggiator table screen contains five columns.
-First out the transpose column, which contains the numbers of half notes with which the notes being played should be transposed.
+Tables contain six columns.
+First out is the envelope column, by which it is possible to create custom amplitude envelopes.
+Next is the transpose column, that can be used to transpose the note being played by a given number of half notes.
 The other columns are command columns, just like the one in the phrase screen.